Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 Germination

-In water: Simply drop your seeds in a glass of filtered water, changing the water every second day, until they start to sprout.
+• In water – Place seeds in a glass of filtered water.
+Change the water every two days until sprouts appear.

 A fully sprouted cannabis seedling - ready for transplanting.